-Spring in Sacramento is the perfect window — temperatures are still tolerable, summer hasn't shown up to ruin everything yet, and your washer and dryer are about to get put through their paces.
+Spring is the right window to deep-clean a washer and dryer in Sacramento because it happens before June–August laundry volume spikes and before summer heat compounds the risk of a clogged dryer vent.
+Spring temperatures are still tolerable, summer hasn't shown up yet, and your washer and dryer are about to get put through their paces.
 Between sports seasons wrapping up, kids finishing school, and outdoor activities ramping up, laundry volume in Sacramento-area homes tends to spike hard from June through August.

 The problem?
 Most homeowners in Carmichael, Roseville, Folsom, and across the Sacramento region don't think about their laundry appliances until something goes wrong.
 And when your dryer stops heating or your washer starts smelling like a locker room in July, it's never convenient.